 There is a fundamental but important difference between aviation and the auto industry.
 The auto industry has eliminated the requirement of the static bubble balance since the amount of weight which can be installed on a tyre rim is quite large (in percentage terms) by comparison to that available on a rotor/propeller.

 It is also generally put on the rim, which is where the tyre Dynamic balance puts the correction weight as well.
-The distance from the centre of rotation to where the tyre rim weight is installed has considerable Span Moment or lever arm effect, which means that a relatively small weight will result in a large correctional force.
+The distance from the centre of rotation to where the tyre rim weight is installed has considerable Span Moment or large lever arm effect, which means that a relatively small weight will result in a large correctional force.

 By comparison, the rotor/propeller puts its Dynamic correctional weights at the HUB of the system, which by comparison to a tyre, has a very small moment arm over which to act to correct for any imbalance.
 There is generally sufficient weight authority provided on a rotor/propeller system to correct only for a pure Dynamic imbalance.
 If the same weight adjustment is forced to correct for BOTH Dynamic & Static imbalance, a large percentage of the weight correction will be consumed in correcting the Static problem leaving inadequate adjustment authority remaining for the Dynamic imbalance to be corrected.